 - Q What can cause urinary incontinence in men?

-- Q How does constipation contribute to urinary incontinence?
+- Q How does high fluid intake contribute to urinary incontinence?